 About Me

-Tyler Browning is a second-year doctoral violin student at The University of Alabama pursuing his degree in violin performance.
+Tyler Browning is a third-year doctoral violin student at The University of Alabama pursuing his degree in violin performance.
 He is a member of the School of Music’s quartet-in-residence, the Capstone String Quartet.
 He also serves as a rotating section principal in the Huxford Symphony Orchestra under Maestro Ransom Wilson.
 He is studying under the tutelage of Professor Jenny Grégoire.

 A native of Kentucky, Tyler holds a Bachelor of Music in violin performance with a minor in psychology from the University of Kentucky, having studied under Daniel Mason.
 He also holds a Master of Music in violin performance from Bowling Green State University (BGSU) in Ohio, having studied under Dr. Penny Thompson-Kruse.
 While attending BGSU, he was a graduate teaching assistant of Dr. Elaine Colprit for the undergraduate string methods technique course, and served as the graduate strings supervisor of the weekly after-school Music Plus Program.